1. Online Payments Services Agreement

 b) NAB will not be liable for any failure by Australia Post to account to You for any funds received from NAB.

-Settlement by Australia Post in respect of Card Acquiring Services and SecurePay Payment Services
+Settlement by Australia Post in respect of Services

-11.4 Australia Post will settle an equivalent sum of money to You and not the actual monies collected.
-Australia Post’s duty in respect of the money collected is to remit to You an equivalent sum less any fees, deductions or adjustments made in accordance with this Agreement.
-Responsibility for the money collected by Australia Post pursuant to this Agreement shall remain with Australia Post up until and including the time of successful completion of the electronic funds transfer from Australia Post to You.
+11.4 Australia Post’s duty in respect of the money collected is to remit to You an equivalent sum less any Fees, deductions or adjustments made in accordance with these Terms and Conditions.
+Responsibility for the money collected by Australia Post pursuant to these Terms and Conditions will remain with Australia Post up until and including the time of successful completion of the electronic funds transfer from Australia Post to You.

-11.6 Australia Post may deduct any fees or other amounts owing by You to Australia Post or NAB (including without limitation any amounts paid or required to be paid by NAB or Australia Post for sales transactions that are reversed as Chargebacks or otherwise refunded) from any settlement funds to be remitted to You by Australia Post.
+11.6 Australia Post may deduct any Fees or other amounts owing by You to Australia Post or NAB (including without limitation any amounts paid or required to be paid by NAB or Australia Post for Transactions that are reversed as Chargebacks or otherwise refunded) from any settlement funds to be remitted to You by Australia Post.

-11.7 You agree that Australia Post’s obligation is to settle and remit to You a sum of money equivalent to the sums or amounts received as agent, and not the precise funds received.
+11.7 Subject to clause 11.4, You agree that Australia Post’s obligation is to settle and remit to You a sum of money equivalent to the sums or amounts received as agent, and not the precise funds received.

 Settlement funds not sufficient

-11.8 If at any time the total of amounts owing by You to Australia Post or NAB under this Agreement (including without limitation amounts paid or required to be paid by NAB or Australia Post for sales transactions that are reversed as Chargebacks or otherwise refunded) exceed the settlement amounts held by Australia Post, You will pay the amount of that excess will become immediately due and payable to Australia Post.
+11.8 If at any time the total of amounts owing by You to Australia Post or NAB under these Terms and Conditions (including without limitation amounts paid or required to be paid by NAB or Australia Post for Transactions that are reversed as Chargebacks or otherwise refunded) exceed the settlement amounts held by Australia Post, You will pay the amount of that excess to Australia Post promptly on demand.

 12 AUSTRALIA POST SECURITY

-12.1 Australia Post may retain an amount from any settlement funds held by it under clause 11 as security for the performance of Your obligations under this Agreement.
-Australia Post will retain that amount in a dedicated security account, and may deduct any amount owing by You to Australia Post or NAB (including without limitation any amounts paid or required to be paid by NAB or Australia Post for sales transactions that are reversed as Chargebacks or otherwise refunded) from this retention amount.
+12.1 Australia Post may retain any amount it sees fit from any settlement funds held by it under clause 11 as security for the performance of Your obligations under these Terms and Conditions.
+Australia Post may retain those amounts in a dedicated security account or otherwise as it sees fit.
+Australia Post may deduct any amount owing by You to Australia Post or NAB (including without limitation any amounts paid or required to be paid by NAB or Australia Post for Transactions that are reversed as Chargebacks or otherwise refunded) from this retention amount.

-12.2 If Australia Post requires, You will provide any other form of security interest reasonably required by Australia Post as security for Your obligations under this Agreement, and will sign any document required by Australia Post for this purpose.
+12.2 If Australia Post requires, You will provide any other form of security interest required by Australia Post as security for Your obligations under these Terms and Conditions and will sign any document required by Australia Post for this purpose.

 13.1 You acknowledge and agree that: